DINOSAURS AND CREATIVITY

-Like the asteroid strike that wiped out the dinosaurs, Covid-19 has wiped out traditional ways of working.
+Like the asteroid strike that wiped out the dinosaurs, the past few years have wiped out traditional ways of working.

 Once upon a time, a creative freelancer would largely offer his or her services within a geographical bubble.
 If you lived in London, that’s where your customers were.
 It wasn’t simply a matter of the day-to-day sharing of ideas, it was the face-to-face interactions that could turn a one-off project into a long-term business relationship.
 In the old normal, human interaction was important, because wherever possible we naturally liked to buy from people we knew and trusted.

 Over the years, driven by better and more intuitive communications platforms, those bubbles may have been expanding, but they were still bubbles.
 In that old normal, there was little point in offering a creative service to a wide geographical area because clients still wanted to meet their creatives (and vice versa).

-As important, if a creative was being brought on for a specific project, it was likely that project would have other stakeholders – from marketing or sales, or others with an input, however trivial.
+As important, if a creative was being brought on for a specific project, it was likely that the project would have other stakeholders – from marketing or sales, or others with an input, however trivial.
 Now, with office-based staff working remotely, there is a new mindset around chat apps and video conferencing.
 Collaborative platforms have become the new normal.

-Staff who have to work from an office, the new normal may mean offices opening earlier and closing much later so that staff can work in shifts.
+For staff who have to work from an office, the new normal may mean offices opening earlier and closing much later so that staff can work in shifts.
 For some, it may mean offices being open seven days a week.
-Most companies, remote working has become the norm and, even if a vaccine is found, the old mindset has been broken.
+In most companies, remote working has become the norm and, the old mindset has been broken.
 Dinosaur ways of doing business are being chucked away forever, and companies are discovering how to manage remote staff.
-The new consensus seems to be that, while new ways of working had been on the radar, Covid-19 has shifted timescales.
+The new consensus seems to be that, while new ways of working had been on the radar, the pandemic has shifted timescales.